oskord-sudo/amneziawg-openwrt/README.md

 The most popular architectures are built automatically and published on the [releases page](../../releases), so for most routers no compilation is needed at all.

 1. Obtain your router parameters:
-   - **OpenWRT version:** `SNAPSHOT` or a stable release (e.g., `24.10.2`), found under `Status -> Overview` on the `Firmware Version` line.
+   - **OpenWrt version:** a stable release (e.g., `24.10.2`), found under `Status -> Overview` on the `Firmware Version` line.
    - **Target and Subtarget:** found under `Status -> Overview` on the `Target Platform` line (before and after the slash).

-2. Pick the archive matching your parameters:
-   - For a stable release, take it from the latest versioned release.
-It is built against the newest stable OpenWRT version.
+2. Pick the archive matching your parameters from the latest versioned release.
+It is built against the newest stable OpenWrt version.
-   - For `SNAPSHOT`, take it from the `snapshot` pre-release, which is rebuilt every day.
-Since `SNAPSHOT` firmware changes daily as well, the kernel module only installs while the `vermagic` recorded in `build-info.txt` matches your firmware (see [below](#vermagic-control-for-snapshot-versions)).

 3. Extract the archive and [install the packages](#how-to-install-amneziawg).

-Two workflows keep those artifacts up to date, and both of them can also be started by hand from a fork:

-1. `Release - Build AmneziaWG for the latest OpenWrt release` runs whenever a `vX.Y.Z` tag is pushed.
-It resolves the newest stable OpenWRT version on its own and collects the packages into a draft release, so that the changelog can be written before it goes public.
-Started by hand against an already published release, it only adds the new archives to it, which is how an unchanged YAAWG version is rebuilt for a freshly released OpenWRT version.
-The same workflow also runs once a day on a schedule: it looks up the newest stable OpenWRT version and the latest published YAAWG release, and if that release does not yet contain archives for that OpenWRT version it builds them and attaches them automatically.
-When everything is already up to date the scheduled run does nothing, so new OpenWRT releases are covered without any manual tracking.
+The `Release - Build AmneziaWG for the latest OpenWrt release` workflow runs whenever a `vX.Y.Z` tag is pushed.
+It resolves the newest stable OpenWrt version on its own and collects the packages into a draft release, so that the changelog can be written before it goes public.
+Started by hand against an already published release, it only adds the new archives to it, which is how an unchanged YAAWG version is rebuilt for a freshly released OpenWrt version.
+The same workflow also runs once a day on a schedule: it looks up the newest stable OpenWrt version and the latest published YAAWG release, and if that release does not yet contain archives for that OpenWrt version it builds them and attaches them automatically.
+When everything is already up to date the scheduled run does nothing, so new OpenWrt releases are covered without any manual tracking.
-2. `Snapshot - Build AmneziaWG for OpenWrt SNAPSHOT` runs daily and republishes the rolling `snapshot` pre-release.

-Every archive is named `amneziawg-{target}-{subtarget}-{architecture}-openwrt-{OpenWRT version}.tar.gz`, so builds of the same YAAWG version for several OpenWRT versions can live side by side in one release.
+Every archive is named `amneziawg-{target}-{subtarget}-{architecture}-openwrt-{OpenWrt version}.tar.gz`, so builds of the same YAAWG version for several OpenWrt versions can live side by side in one release.

 The list of built architectures lives in [.github/targets.json](.github/targets.json); add an entry there to cover another target.